-The camping grounds themselves are as you would expect: au natural and rustic with all the usual amenities, however the luxurious lodges, by contrast, have been designed to blend in with their natural surroundings and are minimalist, chic and modern.
-Inside they have been decorated with a touch of nature courtesy of the artwork on the walls and wonderful small log coffee stool and wooden coffee table, dining table and chairs and lamp which lie in the spacious open-plan living area.
-With floor to ceiling windows and sliding glass doors throughout, the lodges are drenched in natural sunlight from dawn until dusk and at night the lodges feature plenty of lighting options with dimmer lighting in the lounge and dining area.
+The camping grounds themselves are as you would expect: au natural and rustic with all the usual amenities.
+However, by contrast, the luxurious lodges have been designed to blend in with their natural surroundings and are minimalist, chic, and modern.
+Inside they have been decorated with a touch of nature courtesy of the artwork on the walls and wonderful small log coffee stool and wooden coffee table, dining table and chairs, and lamp which lie in the spacious open-plan living area.
+With floor-to-ceiling windows and sliding glass doors throughout, the lodges are drenched in natural sunlight from dawn until dusk.
+At night, the lodges feature plenty of lighting options with dimmer lighting in the lounge and dining area.

 Service & Facilities

-Burnbake is a family owned 12 acre partially wooded campsite on the beautiful Isle of Purbeck with an emphasis on family camping.
-There are over 100 camping pitches, some open and sunny and some shaded under the trees (note: caravans can’t be accepted due to a restriction on the licence).
-There are 2 facility blocks both on the Main campsite, the larger block contains Ladies and Gents toilets and showers and wash up sinks and the smaller contains unisex showers, a baby changing area and a small coin-operated laundrette facility and more wash up sinks.
+Burnbake is a family-owned 12 acre partially wooded campsite on the beautiful Isle of Purbeck with an emphasis on family camping.
+There are over 100 camping pitches, some open and sunny and some shaded under the trees (note: caravans can’t be accepted due to a license restriction).
+There are 2 facility blocks both on the Main campsite.
+The larger block contains Ladies and Gents toilets and showers and wash-up sinks.
+The smaller contains unisex showers, a baby changing area, a small coin-operated laundrette facility, and more wash-up sinks.

 To benefit both campers and lodge visitors, there is the small but well-stocked Burnbake Shop situated on the main campsite, just down from reception.
-Its opening hours vary according to the season but the minimum hours are 8.30am until 10am in the mornings and again 5pm to 6.30pm every evening (when it’s closed a small stock of essentials can also be purchased from the reception).
-The shop stocks a variety of groceries, treats, ice creams, toys and camping goods all from local suppliers wherever possible.
-Fire pits and picnic benches are available for hire (note: you will need to leave a cash deposit and pay a nightly hire fee of currently £5 per night).
+Its opening hours vary according to the season, but the minimum hours are 8:30 – 10:00 am in the mornings and again 5:00 – 6:30 pm every evening (when it’s closed, a small stock of essentials can also be purchased from the reception).
+The shop stocks various groceries, treats, ice creams, toys, and camping goods, all from local suppliers wherever possible.
+Fire pits and picnic benches are available for hire (note: you will need to leave a cash deposit and pay a nightly hire fee of currently £5 GBP per night).

-Behind the kitchen lay the 2 spacious bedrooms: the master features an incredibly comfy double bed, lots of wardrobe storage, 2 side tables, bedside lights and an ensuite bathroom with large bath, overhead rain shower and WC; the second bedroom is set up as a twin and again offers ample storage space.
-There is a separate shower room with large rain shower and hand-held shower, just next door to the second bedroom.
-Finally, my favourite treat was the outdoor hot tub on the deck overlooking woodland wildlife and nature, truly magical and memorable – our 2 girls loved it!
+Behind the kitchen lay the 2 spacious bedrooms: the master features an incredibly comfy double bed, lots of wardrobe storage, 2 side tables, bedside lights, and an ensuite bathroom with a large bath, overhead rain shower, and WC; the second bedroom is set up as a twin and again offers ample storage space.
+There is a separate shower room with a large rain shower and hand-held shower, just next door to the second bedroom.
+Finally, my favorite treat was the outdoor hot tub on the deck overlooking woodland wildlife and nature, truly magical and memorable – our 2 girls loved it!

 Food & Drink

-Whether camping in a tent or staying in a lodge, you are there on a self-catering basis so need to provide your own meals, however, there is an excellent pop-up café.
-Found between the reception and the shop, the café serves a delicious cooked breakfast and dinner every day with dishes like moules, fresh fish and steaks in peak season and at weekends May to September.
-The area is full of country pubs which serve delicious hearty fare and the reception team will be able to recommend a few, plus there are fish and chip shops, cafes, restaurants and pasty shops nearby in Swanage.
-In terms of getting groceries, both Asda and Sainsburys also deliver to the lodges which is very handy!
+Whether camping in a tent or staying in a lodge, you are there on a self-catering basis, so you need to provide your own meals.
+However, there is an excellent pop-up café.
+Found between the reception and the shop, the café serves a delicious cooked breakfast and dinner every day with dishes like moules, fresh fish, and steaks in peak season and at weekends May to September.
+The area is full of country pubs that serve delicious hearty fare, and the reception team will be able to recommend a few, plus there are fish and chip shops, cafes, restaurants, and pasty shops nearby in Swanage.
+In terms of getting groceries, both Asda and Sainsburys also deliver to the lodges, which is very handy!